RunKingProgram/Optim-GRAMMAR/README.md

 library(BEDMatrix)
 library(data.table)
 ```
-We provide two functions in OptimGRAMMAR: **Data** function for basic data management including extract phenotypic values, sampling markers, calculating allele frequencies and GRM, saved in an external file and **optimGRAMMAR** function for association tests using optimGRAMMAR method, joint analysis based on the results of optimGRAMMAR, and outputting association result file then drawing Q-Q and Manhattan plot .
+We provide two functions in OptimGRAMMAR: **Data** function for basic data management including extract phenotypic values, sampling markers, calculating allele frequencies and GRM and **optimGRAMMAR** function for association tests using optimGRAMMAR method, joint analysis based on the results of optimGRAMMAR, and outputting association result files.

 ### 3.1 Data function
 #### Usage
 ```
 Data (filename, nsmar, msampling)
 ```
-Arguments<br>
+#### Arguments
+#### filename
-filename<br>    An object class of character: the filename before the suffix of plink files.
-The three plink file must have a same filename, for example, “filename.bed”, “filename.bim” and “filename.bam”.<br>
+An object class of character: the filename of PLINK BED files.
+The three PLINK files must have the same filename, for example, “filename.bed”, “filename.bim” and “filename.bam”.
+#### nsmar
-nsmar<br>     An optional numeric for the number of sampling markers.
-If this is unset, the “nsmar” default is 5,000.<br>
+An optional numeric for the number of sampling markers.
+If this is unset, the “nsmar” default is 5,000.
+#### msampling
-msampling<br>  logicals.
+logicals.
 If FLASE, entire markers will be used to calculate GRM.
 If this is unset or for large scale dataset, the “msampling” default is TURE.<br>

 ### 3.2 optimGRAMMAR function
 #### Usage